-If a diesel engine’s cooling water treatment is not maintained perfectly or if the cooling water pressure is too low, then it can happen that the engine block and cylinder liner get damaged by cavitation over time.
+If a diesel engine’s cooling water treatment is not maintained perfectly or if the cooling water pressure is too low, the engine block and cylinder liner can over time get damaged by cavitation and corrosion.

 QuantiServ carries out this work in a turn-key fashion, guaranteeing the result.
 The process normally involves the following steps: